Premium ProductReports

 • Dedicated sear-zone burner reaches 750°F+ for restaurant-quality crust

-• Outstanding 12-year cookbox warranty and a parts ecosystem that keeps grills running 15–20 years
+• Outstanding 12-year cookbox warranty and a parts ecosystem that keeps grills running 15 to 20 years

 • Weber Crafted grates accept griddle, pizza-stone, and wok inserts for real versatility